 Evocon User Rights Management in Practice

-To demonstrate how you can use Evocon’s user rights management, we’ll look at three common types of organisations among Evocon clients.
+To demonstrate how you can use Evocon’s user rights management, we’ll look at three common types of organizations among Evocon clients.

 A manufacturing company with a single factory